 Silver Oak High School courses of study reflect an integration of the current standards of educational requirements, the newest research on the developmental needs of adolescents, the Montessori philosophy, state of the art current learning theory, and the predictions of the skills needed for a productive life in the twenty-first century.
 The curriculum and instruction is designed as a four-year program in which students earn at least three hundred and ten (310) credits from Silver Oak High School.
 The School offers a challenging curriculum.
-Students are expected to complete core classes with 80% mastery on assessments.
-Sophomore, Junior and Senior students who choose to challenge themselves in specific classes, and complete the additional projects and assignments, which may include preparation for the Advanced Placement exam, will receive credit with Honors designation.
-Students who need more time, alternative assessment, or extensive coaching in any course may receive credit for the course with an accommodation designation.
+Students are expected to complete core classes with 70% mastery on assessments.